epishchik/OpenNN/README.md

 ### Warnings <a name="warnings"></a>
 1. Cuda is only supported for nvidia graphics cards.
-2. Alexnet doesn't support bce losses family.
+2. Alexnet decoder doesn't support bce losses family.
 3. Sometimes combine of dataset/encoder/decoder/loss/optimizer/lr can give bad results, try to combine others.
 4. Custom cross-entropy support only mode when preds have (n, c) shape and labels have (n) shape.